ai4os/ai4-cookiecutter-adv/{{ cookiecutter.__repo_name }}/README.md

 │   └── utils.py            <- API module with utility functions
 │
-├── data                    <- Data subpackage for the integration with DEEP API │   ├── external            <- Data from third party sources.
+├── data                    <- Data subpackage for the integration with DEEP API │
-│   ├── processed           <- The final, canonical data sets for modeling.
-│   └── raw                 <- The original, immutable data dump.
-│
 ├── docs                    <- A default Sphinx project; see sphinx-doc.org for details │
 ├── models                  <- Folder to store your models │
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                              the creator's initials (if many user development), │                              and a short `_` delimited description, e.g.
 │                              `1.0-jqp-initial_data_exploration.ipynb`.
 │
 ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures             <- Generated graphics and figures to be used in reporting │
 ├── requirements-dev.txt    <- Requirements file to install development tools
 ├── requirements-test.txt   <- Requirements file to install testing tools
 ├── requirements.txt        <- Requirements file to run the API and models │
 ├── pyproject.toml          <- Makes project pip installable (pip install -e .)
 │
 ├── tests                   <- Scripts to perform code testing │   ├── configurations      <- Folder to store the configuration files for DEEPaaS server